astronomer/docs/astro/manage-connections-variables.md

 #### Limitations

-- If you create a connection in the Cloud UI, you also need to add its related provider package to the `requirements.txt` file in your Astro project.
+- If you create a connection in the Astro UI, you also need to add its related provider package to the `requirements.txt` file in your Astro project.
 - Only available with Astro Runtime 9.3.0 and greater.
-- You can't see connections defined in the Cloud UI in the Airflow UI.
+- You can't see connections defined in the Astro UI in the Airflow UI.
 - You need`WORKSPACE_OPERATOR` or `WORKSPACE_OWNER` user permissions.
 - You can't programmatically import connections to the Environment Manager from your local environment.

 :::info

-To see how you can use connections set in the Astro Cloud UI Environment Manager in a best practice, branch-based Deployment setup, see the [Manage Astro connections in branch-based deploy workflows](best-practices/connections-branch-deploys.md) use case.
+To see how you can use connections set in the Astro Environment Manager in a best practice, branch-based Deployment setup, see the [Manage Astro connections in branch-based deploy workflows](best-practices/connections-branch-deploys.md) use case.

 :::